pzemtsov/pzemtsov.github.io/_posts/2014-11-14-lambdas-and-other-callbacks-in-java.md

     class Lambda$Test_Lambda_Capture:  587 516 516; sum = -862057044000000
     class Lambda$Test_Lambda_Capture_2:  3357 3359 3353; sum = -862057044000000

-The plain lambda test still runs fast, but not faster than direct test.
+The plain lambda test still runs fast, but not faster than the direct test.

 Finally, let's change the order of tests and repeat them twice: